Felix Colgrave: Awards and recognition

 The animation "CU" has won the best of the month award on the video-sharing website Vimeo.
 His follow-up work "Flying Bamboo" was also featured as the opening for the Melbourne International Film Festival.

 "The Elephant's Garden" won "Best Australian Film" at the Melbourne International Animation Festival in 2014.
 It has also gained exposure to the public from various web sources.
 Both "Double King" and "The Elephant's Garden" are featured in the book titled Australian Animation: An International History.

 Personal life

 Felix Colgrave has been animating since he was a child.
 One of his first animations, "Last Resort", was created early in 2008 when he was 15 years old.

-Colgrave's wife, Zoë is an animation director, known as Trugglet on Instagram They became engaged on 31 October 2016; On 23 February 2019, Colgrave revealed that he has one child with his wife.
-Currently he lives in Melbourne, Australia.
+Colgrave's wife, Zoë is an animation director, known as Trugglet on Instagram They became engaged on 31 October 2016; On 23 February 2019, Colgrave revealed that he had a child with Zoë.
+He currently lives in Melbourne, Australia.